 The theater has been renovated twice: once in the 1940’s and again in the 1960’s, when the pointed marquee was replaced with the current flat version.

 In 2000, the Martin family sold the property to two die-hard movie fans, David Bernal and Emerson Bixby.

 Once the oldest continually run single-screen movie theater in the nation, the business was forced to close in January 2010 when a fire destroyed the adjacent storefronts.
 Water damage from the firefight had leaked into the auditorium, leaving a musty smell that lingered for a year.
 Fortunately the landmark suffered no structural damage because of the reinforced concrete that Martin had used for the building.
 This sturdy construction also has a major benefit for any restoration plans.
 The movie house is one of only a few local buildings of that era that can be restored without significant earthquake retrofitting.

 Since the fire, the theater has struggled to get back on its feet.
 In 2013, the Historic Hemet Theatre Foundation negotiated a 5 year lease/option to purchase the theatre.
-The Foundation has restored the facility to full operation and has begun raising funds for the purchase and restoration of this historic treasure.
+The Foundation restored the facility to full operation began raising funds for the purchase and restoration of this historic treasure.

 For more information or to volunteer, call the Ticket Office or contact us through our website.